mobinsari/My-first-repository/README.md

 # My-first-repository
-This is a simple codes for trading website.
+This is a simple project for trading website.